MohanGsk/ApplicationInsights-Home/Samples/IISConfigurator/DetailedInstructions.md

 ### Option 1 - Install into PowerShell Modules Directory
 Install the manually downloaded PowerShell Module to a PowerShell directory so it can be discoverable by PowerShell sessions.
-For more information see: https://docs.microsoft.com/en-us/powershell/developer/module/installing-a-powershell-module
+For more information see: [Installing a PowerShell Module](https://docs.microsoft.com/powershell/developer/module/installing-a-powershell-module)

 Unzip nupkg as zip using Expand-Archive (v1.0.1.0)
 The base version of Microsoft.PowerShell.Archive (v1.0.1.0) will not unzip .nupkg files.
 You must first rename the file with the ".zip" extension.